rudeog/LXR/README.md

 Instructions for building:
 --------------------------

+NOTE: It is now possible to use Make to build the firmware.
+I will update the instructions, in the meantime see: http://forum.sonic-potions.com/discussion/417/how-to-build-the-lxr-firmware-code-on-mac-os-10-8-and-above
+Which includes instructions for building on all platforms.

 1. Install Eclipse Juno CDT (You could install a later version, but this is the version I have working)

 2. Install the Eclipse GNU ARM plugin.
 Go into the help menu, Install new Software, add a site: http://gnuarmeclipse.sourceforge.net/updates.
 Then check the box to install that plugin.